Course support

 The teaching team is here to help you be successful in the course.
 You are encouraged to attend office hours during the times posted on the home page to ask questions about the course content and assignments.
 A lot of questions are most effectively answered in-person, so office hours are a valuable resource.
 I encourage each and every one of you to take advantage of this resource!
 Make a pledge to stop by office hours at least once during the first three weeks of class.
 If you truly have no questions to ask, just stop by and say hi and introduce yourself.
 You can find a list of everyone’s office hours here.

 Have a question that can’t wait for office hours?
 Prefer to write out your question in detail rather than asking in person?
-The course Slack is the best venue for these!
-There is a chance another student has already asked a similar question, so please check the other posts on Slack before asking a new question.
+Ed Discussion is the best venue for these!
+There is a chance another student has already asked a similar question, so please check the other posts on Ed Discussion before asking a new question.
 If you know the answer to a question that is posted, I encourage you to respond!

 Email